 Next you have to choose what you will ferment in.

-Stainless is, of course, the most ideal vessel for fermentation because of many factors.
+Stainless steel is, of course, the most ideal vessel for fermentation because of many factors.
 On a small-scale glass works almost as well.
 Of course, once you ferment more than 6 gallons at a time, glass becomes quite impractical.
-There is a huge debate between fermenting in plastic and fermenting in stainless, but it might come down to cost…and plastic will always be more affordable.
+There is a huge debate between fermenting in plastic and fermenting in stainless steel, but it might come down to cost…and plastic will always be more affordable.